Virtual Reality is where reality ends and infinity begins.

 Have you ever wondered what happens if you fall asleep in Virtual Reality?
 Will you wake up?
 Will you be able to continue living in VR?
 Unfortunately, the answers are not too clear.

 Firstly, this article is not going to talk about the current boxes which we call VR headsets.
-It’s going to assume that “VR” means something futuristic such as VR eye-lenses.
+It’s going to assume that “VR” means something futuristic such as VR eye lenses.

 Will you wake up?

-This is probably the first question that rises in our mind when hearing about sleeping in VR.
+This is probably the first question that rises in our minds when hearing about sleeping in VR.
 After all, we are talking about the ultimate immersive experience that makes us forget our physical bodies.